bhavya-bugude/COMP_474_Project1/ReadME.txt

 4. Type 'bye' to end the conversation and it clears the chat history and starts a new one

 RUNNING THE CHATBOT
-There are two ways to run the chatbot:

-1. Command Line Interface (chatbot.py)
-Run the following command in your terminal: python chatbot.py
-This will start the command-line version of the chatbot where you can interact through the terminal.

-2. Graphical User Interface (ChatbotUI.py)
 Run the following command in your terminal: streamlit run ChatbotUI.py
 This will: